-I am also an avid rock climber, traveller and language enthusiast.
+I am also an avid rock climber, paraglider and language enthusiast.
 Originally from Belgium, I have lived in Ireland, Spain, New Zealand, and now reside in Norway.

 Research interests

-I have a special interest in space and how women, queer and racialised people experience and inhabit urban spaces.
-While gender, ethnicity, culture, class and relations of power affect our habitation of different everyday spaces (street, transport, house and work place in particular), these social and cultural relations are absolutely not static, but in constant evolution.
+I have a special interest in space and how women, queer and racialised people experience and inhabit different spaces, both public and private.
+While gender, ethnicity, culture, class and relations of power affect our habitation of different everyday places (streets, transports, houses and work places for example), I concur with geographer Doreen Massey to identify these social and cultural relations as in constant evolution, and thus have the potential to change.

-These pictures are my own take on these issues.
+These pictures below are my own take on these issues.

 PhD in Film and Media Studies, University of Otago, 2016